Philadelphia Lawyer Asserting the Rights of Injured People

 Ms. Joseph has represented injured workers in workers’ compensation claims based on a wide range of job-related injuries and occupational illnesses, including asthma, traumatic brain injuries, back injuries, amputations, fractures, carpal tunnel syndrome, fibromyalgia, limb injuries, heart attacks, repetitive stress injuries, neck injuries, and vision or hearing loss.
 You must follow a certain timeline to make a claim for workers’ compensation benefits.
 You have 21 days to provide your employer with notice of a work-related injury.
 Your claim will be barred if you wait beyond 120 days.
 Your employer and you can agree on compensation on or after the seventh day following your injury.
 If you are unable to agree on compensation, you can petition to have a workers’ compensation judge hear your case.
 The workers’ compensation judge will set a mandatory schedule to present evidence, attend hearings, and go to a mediation conference.
 Philadelphia workers’ compensation lawyer Marla A. Joseph can assist you with each of these steps.Social Security Disability and SSI

-People can be eligible for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) from ages 18-64 if they have a condition that renders them unable to work full-time for 12 months in a row, or that is expected to end in death.
+People can be eligible for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) from ages 18 up to their full retirement age if they have a condition that renders them unable to work full-time for 12 months in a row, or that is expected to end in death.
 These benefits are awarded based on the medical condition that you have and whether you are impaired.
 The Social Security Administration (SSA) lists many types of conditions in its Listing of Impairments.
 If your condition is severe enough to equal an entry in the Listing, you will qualify for benefits.
 Otherwise, the SSA will consider a five-step test that looks at whether there is other work that you can do to determine whether to award benefits.

 Unfortunately, many valid claims for SSDI or SSI benefits are denied.
 If you have become disabled and are unable to work, you should retain an attorney who understands Social Security laws and knows how the Pennsylvania Workers’ Compensation Act and common law can affect your right to receive benefits.
 As a workers’ compensation attorney in the Philadelphia area, Marla A. Joseph is thoroughly familiar with each of these frameworks.ERISA Claims